ThrivingVentures/ServerGuard/CONTRIBUTING.md

 - Have you checked the issue list first?
 - Have you given a short descriptive title?
 - **Have you only put one item in this issue?**
+- Have you removed all [TAGS] from the title?

 Errors
 ------